 While these definitions are helpful, it can be even more enlightening to see where hupotassō appears in the New Testament.
 There are over three dozen such occurrences.
 Seeing how a word is used helps to clarify its meaning.
 I have listed several of the verses below.
 We will see that the concept of submission is not isolated to marriage.
 It appears in the New Testament between two entities in many different relationships including:

-everything and Jesus
+Jesus’ parents and Jesus

 Hupotassō Verses Not Relating to Marriage

-Jesus to His Parents
+Jesus Subject to His Parents

 “And he went down with them, and came to Nazareth, and was subject unto them: but his mother kept all these sayings in her heart.”
 Luke 2:51 (KJV)

-Demons to Disciples
+Demons Subject to Disciples

 “The seventy returned with joy, saying, “Lord, even the demons are subject to us in Your name.””
 Luke 10:17 (NASB)